apache/pulsar/site2/docs/administration-isolation-bookie.md

 #### Example of configuring rack-aware placement policy

-The following is an example for how to configure bookie instances with their rack properties.
+The following is an example of how to configure bookie instances with their rack properties.

 ```bash
 bin/pulsar-admin bookies set-bookie-rack --bookie bookie1:3181 --hostname bookie1.pulsar.com:3181 --group group1 --rack rack1